tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 - **Queries**: www.offensive-security.com: type A, class IN
 _All requests included in this packet.
 In our case, we only have one_

 As we can see, there is plenty of information about the packets that we can access with Wireshark.
-All the things we were able to tell about the DNS query packet #3 is visible by just clicking on the packet and paying close attention to the fields.
+All the things we were able to tell about the DNS query packet #3 is visible by just clicking on the packet in the _Packet Listing_ window and paying close attention to the fields.
 However, this is a single packet.
 What if we want to search through hundreds of packets to find something specific?
 This is where our next topic comes in - filtering.

 ### Filtering